Rice Football is back from an off week and will hit the road to play UTSA. How to watch, stats to know, x-factor picks for both teams and more.

 Rice was favored in twice last season — at home against Prairie View A&M and at home against Old Dominion.
 They won both of those games.
 When lines opened for this game, Rice was listed as a road favorite against UTSA.
 If coaches are to be graded by winning games they’re “supposed to win”, there will be an added onus on Mike Bloomgren to lead his team to victory on Saturday.

 The time for moral victories has long since come and gone.
 Rice hasn’t been out-athleted since conference play began but the wins have still eluded them.
 Both sides of the ball have shown flashes and revealed concerning gaps that the team had the open week to address.
-From the players to the coaches, the team that takes the field in San Antonio needs to find a way to win.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+From the players to the coaches, the team that takes the field in San Antonio needs to find a way to win.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.